 COMPENSATORY MITIGATION – The applicant has offered the following compensatory mitigation plan to offset unavoidable functional loss to the aquatic environment:

-To offset the 0.25 acres of wetland impact, we propose the purchase of 0.15 Wetland Rapid Assessment Method (WRAP) mitigation credits.
-The mitigation credits would be forested and acquired from a mitigation bank whose service area includes the subject property.
+To offset the 0.32 acres of wetland impact, we propose the purchase of 0.18 palustrine forested wetland mitigation credits from a mitigation bank whose service area includes the subject property.

-Eastern Indigo Snake (Drymarchon corais couperi): Eastern Indigo Snake frequents several habitat types, including pine flatwoods, scrubby flatwoods, high pine, dry prairie, tropical hardwood hammocks, edges of freshwater marshes, agricultural fields, coastal dunes, and human-altered habitats.
+The Corps has determined the proposed project may affect, but is not likely to adversely affect the Eastern Indigo Snake (Drymarchon corais couperi).
+Eastern Indigo Snake frequents several habitat types, including pine flatwoods, scrubby flatwoods, high pine, dry prairie, tropical hardwood hammocks, edges of freshwater marshes, agricultural fields, coastal dunes, and human-altered habitats.
 Therefore, this species could utilize the area encompassed by the ESA scope of analysis for this project.
 Gopher tortoise (Gopherus polyphemus) burrows are commonly utilized as refuge from winter cold and/or desiccating conditions in xeric habitats; and, hollowed root channels, hollow logs, or burrows of rodents, armadillo (Dasypus novemcinctus), or land crabs (Cardisoma guanhumi) provide shelter in wetter habitats.
 A recent evaluation of the project site identified only two active gopher tortoise burrows.
 One location would be affected by the WRF project construction; however, the other is on the JEA property but outside of the limits of construction and would not be affected.
 Prior to clearing or grubbing of tortoise-occupied habitat, a state-issued gopher tortoise relocation permit from the Florida Fish and Wildlife Conservation Commission (FWC) would be obtained.
 In consideration of the potential presence of eastern indigo snake habitat, the Corps utilized The Eastern Indigo Snake Programmatic Effect Determination Key, August 2013.
 Use of this key resulted in the sequence A-B-C-not likely to adversely affect, as the applicant has agreed to implement the Standard Protection Measures for the Eastern Indigo Snake, August 12, 2013 and there are no gopher tortoise burrows, holes, cavities, or other refugia where a snake could be buried or trapped and injured during project activities.
 The FWS has indicated that they concur with determinations of may affect, not likely to adversely affect based on the key for eastern indigo snakes; and, that no additional consultation is necessary.

-The Corps executed a Resources At Risk (RAR) report.
+The Corps executed a Resources At Risk (RAR) report on February 28, 2023.
 The RAR did not indicate that the site is utilized by, or contains habitat critical to, any other federally listed threatened or endangered species.
 The Corps also reviewed geospatial data and other available information.
 The Corps has not received or discovered any information that the project site is utilized by, or contains habitat critical to, any other federally listed threatened or endangered species.